 Tip #3: Arrive Early for the Dublin St. Patrick’s Day Parade

-If you decide to attend the Dublin St. Patrick’s Day Parade in 2021, get up early to get a good spot.
+If you decide to attend the Dublin St. Patrick’s Day Parade in 2024, get up early to get a good spot.
 The parade officially starts at noon.

-In 2020, the St. Patrick’s Day Parade route through Dublin runs from near St. Mary’s Place (north of the river) to St. Patrick’s Cathedral (south of the river).
+In 2024, the St. Patrick’s Day Parade route through Dublin will run from Parnell Street on the north side to Kevin Street on the south side.
 It’s not too hard to find a spot along O’Connell Street, but it can be pretty crowded by the time the parade reaches this point in the route.
 The only way to beat the crowds is to get there early!

-No matter what, you’ll see some amazing floats (like the whale, pictured above!), energetic leprechauns, and a lot of drunk foreigners wearing green.
+No matter what, you’ll see some amazing floats (like the whale pictured above!), energetic leprechauns, and a lot of drunk foreigners wearing green.
 You’ll find so many fun things to do in Dublin on St. Patrick’s Day.